 Please select State, Grade and subject before Search

-Arkansas schools will administer the ACT Aspire assessments to measure student proficiency of Common Core standards.
+Education Galaxy’s SC CCRS mastery and SC READY test preparation program provides online assessment and practice for students in Grades K-6 to help build mastery towards the South Carolina College and Career-Ready Standards.
 Our unique online program is easy to use and enjoyable for both teachers and students.
 Students work on their Study Plans practicing important concepts while teachers pull formative assessment reports to identify the strengths and weaknesses of their classroom and individual students.